 Slovak Mushroom Dip

-forest mushrooms (a handful of dried ones or two handfuls of fresh)
+- forest mushrooms (a handful of dried ones or two handfuls of fresh)

-1 litre chicken or vegetable stock
+- 1 litre chicken or vegetable stock

-1 cup (200 ml) sauerkraut juice
+- 1 cup (200 ml) sauerkraut juice

-4 heaped tablespoons fine four
+- 4 heaped tablespoons fine flour

-salt and pepper to taste
+- salt and pepper to taste

-oil or butter
+- oil or butter

-fried bacon or sausages (optional)
+- fried bacon or sausages (optional)

-With dried mushrooms, break the large pieces and soak them in cold water for about an hour.
+- With dried mushrooms, break the large pieces and soak them in cold water for about an hour.
 Drain them on a sieve before cooking.

-Meanwhile, dry-saute the flour in a small pot until lightly charred.
+- Meanwhile, dry-saute the flour in a small pot until lightly charred.
 Put to one side.
 When it has cooled down, pour in the sauerkraut juice and stir well until a smooth roux has formed.
 Peel the garlic and crush it into the roux.

-Pour the sauerkraut mixture (roux) into the simmering stock and stir constantly until it comes to the boil again and thickens.
+- Pour the sauerkraut mixture (roux) into the simmering stock and stir constantly until it comes to the boil again and thickens.
 Season with the salt if needed.

-Serve in small bowls with a tablespoon of hot butter or oil poured in the middle.
+- Serve in small bowls with a tablespoon of hot butter or oil poured in the middle.
 Slovak Mushroom Dip is typically eaten with slices of fresh bread.

 Outside of the fasting season, Slovak people will pour fried bacon cubes or sliced home-made sausage on top of each helping of mačanka.
-I didn’t have good, honest home-made sausages at home, so had to use a shop-bought one.